From the Farm: Strategy for buying diesel fuel - NewsBreak

 “There is some seasonality with this too,” Wilson said.
 “It doesn’t always happen but traditionally, if we look at the winter period is a great time to contract fuel.
 November, December January.
 That is when we are the busiest, by far.
 So that’s a great time.
 You should always look at it, that’s one of the best times to do it.
 It’s harder to do it when prices are so elevated, but it’s still a good time to do it, its always a good time.
 It’s like insurance, right, alleviate risk, not trying to hit a home run, do don’t go into the notion, that it did not work last year, so its not going to work this year. so its not always the case.
 We usually don’t go crazy with it.
 The highest we usually recommend for contracting is 30% but that varies, and a lot of farmers, if they are not doing huge amounts, its hard to do that so, its OK to go above those levels, but I wouldn’t lock in 100% with contracting, just like I wouldn’t want to go off the rack for 100% as well, or the spot market either, so in the medium would be a great recommendation, I think.”

 We’ll talk with him about fall propane later.
 That’s our report from the farm.
-I’m Stu Ellis with WCIA-3.Copyright 2022 Nexstar Media Inc. All rights reserved.
+I’m Stu Ellis with WCIA-3, your local news leader.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0